AlexXZero/ztime/README.md

 # ztime
 Firmware for pinetime smartwatch written in C and based on ZephyrOS

+# Note: This software is not intended for use on the territory of the Russian Federation and the Republic of Belarus.
+Any problems, up to and including damage to the device on which this software is running, are the responsibility of the user of this device.

 ## Developer getting started guide

 This document assumes that you run a GNU/Linux or Mac operating system.